sebastianbergmann/phpunit-documentation-english/src/cli-options.rst

 ``--default-time-limit <sec>``
    Sets the timeout in seconds for tests that have no declared size.
 This is used in conjunction with ``--enforce-time-limit``.

+``--timeout <sec>``
+   Stops the test run after the specified number of seconds of wall-clock time for the entire run, including bootstrapping and loading the test suite.
+When the limit is exceeded, no further tests are started, the logs are written, the result is printed, and PHPUnit exits with exit code ``124``.
+When the ``pcntl`` extension is available, the test that is running when the limit is exceeded is aborted and reported as an error.
+See :ref:`textui.time-limit`.

 ``--do-not-report-useless-tests``
    Suppresses reporting of useless tests.
 A test is considered useless if it does not perform any assertions.